jdbaldry/tfsonnet/docs/mapping.md

 An optional attribute does not require setting and Terraform may or may not compute its value in its absence.
 Whether or not an optional field is computed is determined by the computed bool.

-An optional but not computed attribute becomes a `with` function that is used as a mixin to the constructed parent block.
+An optional but not computed attribute becomes a named parameter with a default argument of null.
+A field expr is used to only show manifest the field if the arg is not null.

 ```json
 "optional_but_not_computed": {